 To explore whether PAE has differentiated effects over time, Table 4 shows the effects of PAE for the cohorts registered in 2015, 2016 and 2017.
-Table 4 shows that while the effects of PAE on employment and formality seem to be larger in the short-term (i.e., for the most recent cohorts of 2017 and 2016), the one on earnings is larger in the long-term (i.e., for those applying in 2015).
+Table 4 shows that PAE has positive effects on employment for the three cohorts of applicants.
+In contrast, the effect on formality is larger in the short-term (i.e., for the most recent cohorts of 2017 and 2016) and the one on earnings is larger in the long-term (i.e., for those applying in 2015).
+The fact that the PAE effect on formality seems to vanish over time suggests that the program requires additional interventions to help workers to stay in formality.